MBrede/bean_counter/README.md

-Scripts and files to comile my Master-Thesis.
+Scripts and files to compile my Master-Thesis.

 The Tools documentation can be found [here](https://mbrede.github.io/bean_counter/).